-ORGANIZATION A AND ADMINISTRATIVE STRUCTURE Dean Gina S. Brown, PhD, MSA, RN The Dean is responsible to the President of the University, and reports to the Provost and Chief Academic Officer.
+ORGANIZATION AND ADMINISTRATIVE STRUCTURE Dean Gina S. Brown, PhD, MSA, RN The Dean is responsible to the President of the University, and reports to the Provost and Chief Academic Officer.
 The Dean is responsible for the execution of the roles and regulations of the University and the College.
 Associate Dean for Academic Affairs and Administration Patricia Talbert, PhD, MPH, MS, CPHA, CHES, cPHN The Associate Dean of Academic Affairs and Administration serves to provide leadership, direction and administrative oversight for College-wide matters related to academic affairs and administration.
 The Associate Dean is accountable to the Dean of the College of Nursing and Allied Health Sciences.

-Chairperson of the Undergraduate Program (Interim) Devora Renee Winkfield, PhD, RN, FNP-BC The Chairperson of the undergraduate program is accountable to the Associate Dean for the strategic and operational outcomes of the Undergraduate Program.
-Director of Graduate Nursing Program Devora Renee Winkfield, PhD, RN, FNP-BC The Director of the graduate program is accountable to the Associate Dean for the strategic and operational outcomes of the Graduate Program.
-Director of Student Affairs Suzy Guerrier-Adams, MSN, RN This individual is accountable for facilitating activities and functions related to student life, from admission through graduation.
-This includes developing and implementing activities to enhance recruitment and retention of students and maintaining a database of student enrollment.
-Coordinator of Clinical Affairs Ashley Turner, DNP, BSN, RN This individual is accountable to the Associate Dean and is responsible for the coordination of clinical sites and standardized testing for the Division of Nursing.
+Chairperson of Nursing Division Devora Renee Winkfield, PhD, RN, FNP- BC The Chairperson of the undergraduate program is accountable to the Associate Dean for the strategic and operational outcomes of the Undergraduate Program.
+Assistant Chairperson of the Undergraduate Program Sasha Sherwood, DNP, RN, APRN, FNP-BC The Assistant Chairperson of the Undergraduate Program will assist the Chairperson in providing leadership and direction for the undergraduate nursing curriculum.
+This includes strategic planning and academic outcomes.
+Assistant Chairperson of the Graduate Program Caron Strong, DNP, APRN, FNP-BC, CDE The Assistant Chairperson of the Graduate Program will assist the Chairperson in providing leadership and direction for the undergraduate nursing curriculum.
+This includes strategic planning and academic outcomes.
+Director of Student Affairs Ameenah Rashid, RN, BSN, CD, COPE, CLC The Director of Student Affairs is accountable for facilitating activities and functions related to student life, from admission through graduation.
+This includes developing and implementing activities to enhance recruitment and retention of studentsand maintaining a database of student enrollment.
+Student Affairs Coordinator Monique Jones, BS The Student Affairs Coordinator will work with the chairperson and director of student affairs to support and advise nursing students as they matriculate throughout their program.
+This includes supervising student projects and engaging students in research and conference opportunities.
+Coordinator of Clinical Affairs M. Darleen Richardson, MSN, FNP-BC, RN The Coordinator of Clinical Affairs is accountable to the Associate Dean and isresponsible for the coordination of clinical sites for the Division of Nursing.
+Administrative Coordinator Ayushi Singh, BA The Administrative Coordinator assist with the workflow of the department, implements office procedures and practices.
+This includes directives from leadership to coordinate administrative procedures within the department.
 Coordinator of Learning Resource Laboratory (LRC) Ellen Spratley-Edwards, MSN, RN This individual provides support to faculty and students through coordinating laboratory learning experiences and availing resources for learning experiences.
 They are accountable to the Undergraduate Chairperson and Graduate Director.
 Faculty Faculty, full-time and part-time, participate in the governance of the Division of Nursing through the Faculty Organization Meetings and membership on committees and Ad-hoc task forces of the DON, College and/or University.

 Staff The role of the staff is to provide support for students and faculty.
 Students Students participate in governance through service on the College and Division of Nursing Executive Committee, the Division of Nursing Program Committees (Curriculum and Admission), Research Committee, Student Affairs Committee, Outcomes Assessment Committee, and the student government.
 Students may also be invited to participate on Ad-hoc committees or task forces by the Associate Dean or Program Chairperson.